geek-cookbook/geek-cookbook/.github/ISSUE_TEMPLATE/support-request.md

 ---
-name: "\U0001F917 Support Question"
+name: "\U0001F917 Support Request"
-about: "If you have a question \U0001F4AC, please check out our Slack or StackOverflow!"
+about: "If you have a question \U0001F4AC, please refer to Discord or Discourse!"
 title: ''
 labels: ''
 assignees: ''